programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 For this lesson, we will download the last archived snapshot of each website’s home page captured in May 2000 and extract banner ads from them.
 A CSV file containing the list of websites is provided in the lesson files under the name `nikkeibp-may2000-abridged.csv`.

 In the CSV file, we removed four websites that do not feature mainly Japanese-language content: microsoft.com (ranked #2), msn.com (ranked #9), real.com (ranked #44), and geocities.com (ranked #46).
-Following the original study and manual observation of archived snapshots, we also removed nifty.ne.jp (ranked #6) and infoweb.ne.jp (ranked #11), because both redirected to nifty.com (ranked #5) in May 2000.
+Following the original study and through manual observation of archived snapshots, we also removed nifty.ne.jp (ranked #6) and infoweb.ne.jp (ranked #11), because both redirected to nifty.com (ranked #5) in May 2000.
 This leaves us with 44 websites to scrape.

 The CSV file is formatted as follows: